Construction Technology Curriculum Guide and Course Descriptions

 Associate in Applied Science Degree

 Students completing a technical program may desire to seek the Associate in Applied Sciences Degree.
 In addition to completing a technical program, this degree also requires the completion of 15 hours in general education.
-Complete degree requirements are available at this link.

 Description of Courses